xiix0/scam/README.md

+FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #31
+A:	Chicken Teriyaki.
-Q:	What is purple and conquered the world?
+Q:	What is the name of the world's oldest kamikaze pilot?
-A:	Alexander the Grape.